Nikon Camera: Setup and Connection

 Connecting the Camera

-- Set the Nikon camera to PTP/MTP mode: Menu → Setup Menu → USB → MTP/PTP.
+- If your camera has a USB mode setting, set it to PTP/MTP: Menu → Setup Menu → USB → MTP/PTP.

 - Open FMX → Global Settings → Camera Tab → Refresh.
 Select your Nikon camera.